strimzi/strimzi-kafka-oauth/README.md

 Here is an example of the configuration that uses OAUTHBEARER for inter-broker authentication:

 ```
-# We could use only one listener, but it's customary to use a separate listener
+# We could use only one listener, but deployments often use a separate listener
 # for interbroker communication
 listener.security.protocol.map=REPLICATION:SASL_PLAINTEXT,EXTERNAL:SASL_PLAINTEXT
 sasl.enabled.mechanisms=OAUTHBEARER,PLAIN